n0one42/ansible-homelab/README.md

 - **Potential for High Availability**: Despite not using a cluster, this setup is designed with future expansion in mind.
 For instance:
   - **PostgreSQL Database**: The setup can be extended to include a highly available PostgreSQL database cluster.
 By deploying additional VMs with replicated PostgreSQL instances, you can achieve database redundancy and failover capabilities without rearchitecting the entire system.
-  - **Shared Storage**: Shared storage solutions like NFS or GlusterFS can be added across multiple VMs to ensure persistent data is accessible and resilient, supporting HA without a significant overhaul.
+  - **Shared Storage**: Shared storage solutions like NFS, GlusterFS, or Ceph can be added across multiple VMs to ensure persistent data is accessible and resilient, supporting HA without a significant overhaul.
+Ceph, in particular, can provide highly available and scalable storage that integrates well with Proxmox.
   - **Load Balancing with MetalLB and kube-vip**: Tools such as MetalLB and kube-vip, often used in Kubernetes environments, can be utilized independently to provide load balancing and IP failover.
 This enables HA capabilities for your services by distributing traffic across multiple VMs.
+  - **Proxmox Multi-Cluster Setup**: Proxmox can be expanded into a multi-cluster environment later on if desired.
+This allows for greater scalability and redundancy, ensuring that resources can be balanced across multiple nodes and that the infrastructure can recover from node failures without service disruption.

 - **Scalability and Flexibility**: The current setup allows for future enhancements without the need to redo everything from scratch.
-Whether you need to add more VMs, implement HA databases, or introduce load balancing, the infrastructure is flexible enough to support these upgrades incrementally.
+Whether you need to add more VMs, implement HA databases, introduce load balancing, or expand to a Proxmox multi-cluster, the infrastructure is flexible enough to support these upgrades incrementally.

 In conclusion, while the initial focus is on simplicity and control, the design allows for easy expansion into a high-availability architecture if and when your requirements evolve.
 This ensures that you can scale and enhance your infrastructure without the need for a complete rebuild.